Lactobacillus acidophilus: Environment

-L. acidophilus grows naturally in the oral, intestinal, and vaginal cavities of mammals.
+L. acidophilus grows naturally in the oral and intestinal cavities of mammals.
 Nearly all Lactobacillus species have special mechanisms for heat resistance which involves enhancing the activity of chaperones.
 Chaperones are highly conserved stress proteins that allow for enhanced resistance to elevated temperatures, ribosome stability, temperature sensing, and control of ribosomal function at high temperatures.
 This ability to function at high temperatures is extremely important to cell yield during the fermentation process, and genetic testing on L. acidophilus in order to increase its temperature tolerance is currently being done.
 When being considered as a probiotic, it is important for L. acidophilus to have traits suitable for life in the gastrointestinal tract.
 Tolerance of low pH and high toxicity levels are often required.
 These traits vary and are strain specific.
 Mechanisms by which these tolerances are expressed include differences in cell wall structure, along with other changes is protein expression.
 Changes in salt concentration have been shown to affect L. acidophilus viability, but only after exposure to higher salt concentrations.
 In another experiment highlighted by the American Dairy Science Association, viable cell counts only showed a significant reduction after exposure to NaCl concentrations of 7.5% or higher.
 Cells were also observed to distinctly elongate when grown in conditions of 10% NaCl concentration or higher.
 L. acidophilus is also very well suited for living in a dairy medium, as fermented milk is the ideal method of delivery for introducing L. acidophilus into a gut microbiome.
 The viability of L. acidophilus cells encapsulated by spray drying technology stored at refrigerated condition (4 °C) is higher than the viability of cells stored at room temperature (25 °C).

-Quorum Sensing
+Quorum sensing

 Quorum sensing among cells is the process among which cell signaling can lead to coordinated activities which can ultimately help bacteria control gene expression in a consecutive sequence.
 This is accomplished via detection of small autoinducers which are secreted in response to increasing cell-population density.
 In Lactobacillus acidophilus, which can be found in the gastrointestinal tract, quorum sensing is important for bacterial interaction when considering biofilm formation and toxin secretion.
 In L. acidophilus, along with many other bacteria, the luxS-mediated quorum sensing is involved in the regulation of behavior.
 In monoculture, the production of luxS increased during the exponential growth phase and started to plateau as it progressed to the stationary phase.
 Up-regulation of luxS can occur when L. acidophilus is placed in co-cultivation with another Lactobacillus species.

-Vaginal Microbiota
+Vaginal microbiota

-Lactobacillus acidophilus is part of the vaginal microbiota along with other species in the genus including Lactobacillus crispatus, Lactobacillus gasseri, Lactobacillus jensenii, and Lactobacillus iners.
+Lactobacillus acidophilus is relatively rare in the vaginal microbiome; it is more common in the gut.
+Other species in the genus are more common, including Lactobacillus crispatus, Lactobacillus gasseri, Lactobacillus jensenii, and Lactobacillus iners.

-In experiments, L. acidophilus seemed to decrease Candida albicans’ ability to adhere to vaginal epithelial cells; however, L. acidophilus’ role in preventing yeast infections is unclear because this species of Lactobacilli has also been found not to have a very strong ability to adhere to (and thereby colonize) the vaginal cells.
+In experiments, L. acidophilus seemed to decrease Candida albicans' ability to adhere to vaginal epithelial cells; however, L. acidophilus' use in preventing yeast infections is unclear because this species of Lactobacilli has also been found not to have a very strong ability to adhere to (and thereby colonize) the vaginal cells.